Calgary’s Real Estate Market Delivers Shocking Discovery

 At first, I couldn’t believe my own eyes when I saw the results of the latest real estate research that I have just completed.
 What I will share with you here will really shock you and it will definitely make you wonder why nobody else is telling you this.

 Okay, here is what I had stumbled upon.
-The whole global economy has been going though recession for the last few years, and Calgary received its share for sure of loosing jobs, decreasing real estate prices, etc…
+The whole global economy has been going through a recession for the last few years, and Calgary received its share for sure of losing jobs, decreasing real estate prices, etc…

 The truth is that money has a dirty little secret that nobody pays attention to.
 It’s called inflation.
 Imagine that you have a bucket with a hole on the bottom of it that is full of cash and the money in it keeps flowing out at the rate of inflation.
 It doesn’t matter how much you put in at the top, you can never plug the hole.